 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-Sensitivity analysis A sensitive analysis for the second scenario (digester + flare + electricity generation) considering variations of 10% in the total investments and electricity price demonstrates that this alternative has still a negative NPV.
+Final Concl. scenario (digester + flare + electricity generation) considering variations of 10% in the total investments and electricity price demonstrates that this alternative has still a negative NPV.
 It is thus demonstrated that neither the project activity nor the utilization of biogas for electricity generation are not financially viable.
 The open lagoons are complying with environment legislation and have the most financially attractive NPV and are thus the most likely baseline scenario.
-As verified by DNV, the financial analysis spreadsheet provided by project participant does not match with the NPV calculations summarised in the PDD.
-Project participant is requested to correct the PDD and excel spreadsheet. • Technological barrier: The implementation of biodigesters instead of open anaerobic lagoons requires special expertise with respect to design of facility, operation and maintenance of flare and operational control of biodigesters (pressure, temperature, flow etc).
+CAR-3 As verified by DNV, the financial analysis spreadsheet provided by project participant does not match with the NPV calculations summarised in the PDD.
+Project participant is requested to correct the PDD and excel spreadsheet. • Technological barrier : The implementation of biodigesters instead of open anaerobic lagoons requires special expertise with respect to design of facility, operation and maintenance of flare and operational control of biodigesters (pressure, temperature, flow etc).
 This expertise is not common with swine farm managers, thus requiring support of external technicians, considering that it is an entirely different activity from swine growing.
-Hence, the project would not be CAR-3
+Hence, the project would not be implemented without external support to overcome the technical difficulties.
+Barrier due to prevailing practice.
+The